 Aside from the obvious "yogurt" varieties, many cereal bars also contain some form of dairy,... typically butter fat, casein, milk powder or whey.
 While there are some dairy-free varieties available, you can also try making some of your own dairy-free cereal bars for breakfasts on the go, with this dairy-free recipe for Chewy Granola Bars or this oat & raisin squares recipe.

 Prepared breadcrumbs more often than not contain some form of dairy, be it butterfat, casein, dry milk powder, whey or some combination.
 An easy and delicious solution is to substitute traditional prepared breadcrumb varieties with panko breadcrumbs, which are usually not only dairy-free but also lower in sodium content.
 You can also use make breadcrumbs from dry, day-old dairy free bread simply by crumbling the bread with your hands.

 03 of 11

 Processed sandwich breads, both white and wheat varieties, often contain casein, whey or nonfat milk powder and sometimes all three.
 Although there are exceptions, it is a good idea to seek out sandwich breads that are located in the refrigerated or frozen section of your local health food grocer, such as Ezekiel bread, as these rarely contain any dairy and are delicious, too!

 Breads, Quick Breads

 Quick breads, such as banana nut, corn, and pumpkin, almost always contain butter and milk.
 While some processed varieties may not contain actual butter, they will usually contain whey protein isolates and nonfat milk powder.
 Generally, if quick breads are non-dairy they will be advertised as such.
-The nice thing about quick breads, however, is that they are, indeed "quick" to make and "quick" to bake!
-Check out some of my dairy-free quick bread recipes for some lactose-free... ideas:
+The nice thing about quick breads, however, is that they are, indeed "quick" to make and "quick" to bake.Continue to 5 of 11 below.

 05 of 11